Bizedi/Som/src/content/blog/2024-06-05-somali-language-learning.md

 ---
 title: "Somali Language Learning: Preserving Cultural Heritage"
-date: 2024-06-05T13:15:00.000Z
+date: "2024-06-05T13:15:00.000Z"
-image: /images/istockphoto-1387246957-612x612.jpg
+image: "/images/istockphoto-1387246957-612x612.jpg"
-category: Education
+category: "Education"
-excerpt: Discover effective methods for teaching Somali language to children, preserving cultural heritage and strengthening family connections.
+excerpt: "Discover effective methods for teaching Somali language to children, preserving cultural heritage and strengthening family connections."
-author: Mr. Mifta
+author: "Mr. Mifta"
-readTime: 9 min read
+readTime: "9 min read"
-language: en
+language: "en"
 ---
 # Somali Language Learning: Preserving Cultural Heritage

 Language is the heart of culture, carrying within it the stories, values, and wisdom of generations.
 For Somali families around the world, teaching the Somali language to children is not just about communication—it's about preserving cultural heritage, maintaining family connections, and ensuring that future generations can access the rich traditions and values embedded in the language.